 Support Young Carers

 Your school has to consider the needs of young carers.
 They even get inspected on it!
 So if you are a young carer, let your school know, so they can help.

-If you are receiving any kind of service, they should check if you are a young carer.
-If you're not sure they know, always mention it.
+If you or anyone else in your family are receiving any kind of service, they should check to see if you need support, or if you are a young carer.

 Young Carers groups

-Some school have Young Carer's groups.
-When you tell people you are a Young Carer, you will be told about this and other support available.
+When you tell people you are a Young Carer, you will be told about support available.